sam-somathilaka/TETC_Wet-Neuromorphic/README.md

 ## Regression Analysis

-**RegressionDataGenerate.py:** This script stimulate the gene perceptron *b3067* with varing TF concentrations and computed the gene expression output of the GRNN.
-This result is used in the following two regression tasks to extract variety of mathematical curves.

 ### Simple Regression

+**1. RegressionDataGenerate.py:** This script stimulate the gene perceptron *b3067* with varing TF concentrations and computed the gene expression output of the GRNN.
+This result is used in the following script to extract variety of mathematical curves.

-**1. SimpleRegressionFullAnalysis.py** Utilizing the generate gene expression levels with the **RegressionDataGenerate.py**, this script extract genes with various simple regression curves.
+**2. SimpleRegressionFullAnalysis.py:** Utilizing the generate gene expression levels with the **RegressionDataGenerate.py**, this script extract genes with various simple regression curves.

 ### Multiple Regresssion

-**1.
+**1. MultipleRegressionDataGenerate.py:** This script stimulate the gene perceptrons *b3067* and *b3357* similarly to the script **RegressionDataGenerate.py**.
+This, in turn, compute the gene expression output of the GRNN that is used in the following script to extract variety of mathematical curves.

 ## Classification Analysis